Support » We can help you with… » Cleaning & care » How to keep your aquarium clean

 Magnets hold two cleaning blocks on either side of the glass.
 Just move the block on the outside to slide the inner block and remove the algae.
 Your arm stays dry and you don’t cause the fish unnecessary stress.

 Just be careful not to get any gravel caught in-between the blocks and the glass as this will scratch your aquarium.
-Use a cleaner specifically design for acrylic aquariums if yours is not glass.
+Use a cleaner specifically designed for acrylic aquariums if yours is not glass.

 Keep your filter working hard by freshening it up at each water change.

-If it has a build-up of dirt, just swill the ceramic media cartridge in the bucket of removed aquarium water.
+Replace your filter cartridge with the relevant service pack.
+If it has a build-up of dirt, just swill the ceramic media cartridge in the bucket of removed aquarium water.Never clean any part of the filter in tap water or detergent; they will kill beneficial bacteria, harming your fish.

 If your décor and ornaments are starting to look grimy, the easiest way to clean them is to remove them from the tank and give them a proper clean with our aquarium ornament cleaner, carefully following the manufacturer’s instructions.